-Policies and processes for mitigating Bank has set of policies duly approved by the Board for mitigating liquidity risk.
+Policies and processes for mitigating I liquidity risk r

+Bank has set of policies duly approved by the Board for mitigating liquidity risk.
 These policies are supported by effective procedures to measure, achieve and maintain liquidity.
 The ALCO recommends the policies for liquidity risk which is reviewed and approved by the Board.